Google Drive: Website interface

 Google Drive has a website that allows users to see their files from any Internet-connected computer, without the need to download an app.

 The website received a visual overhaul in 2014 that gave it a completely new look and improved performance.
 It also simplified some of the most common tasks, such as clicking only once on a file to see recent activity or share the file and added drag-and-drop functionality, where users can simply drag selected files to folders, for improved organization.

 A new update in August 2016 changed several visual elements of the website; the logo was updated, the search box design was refreshed, and the primary color was changed from red to blue.
 It also improved the functionality to download files locally from the website; users can now compress and download large Drive items into multiple 2 GB .zip files with an improved naming structure, better Google Forms handling, and empty folders are now included in the .zip, thereby preserving the user's folder hierarchy.

+In April 2024, Google rolled out support for a night mode theme to users.

 Storage

+Google Drive offers various tiers of storage starting with a free tier of 15 GB for individual users with options to purchase additional storage tiers for users and organizations available.
+This built from an initial allowance of 1 GB at launch Gmail's launch in 2004, with the free storage limit increased to 2GB in 2005, 2.8GB in 2007, 7.5GB in 2011, 10GB in 2012, and finally to 15GB in 2013.
+Despite initially promoting the large free storage included in its offerings, Google has not increased the storage space provided since 2013.

+Google does not provide a mechanism to track storage used by individual folders in Google Drive, requiring users to utilize Filerev, an application developed by a third party for this functionality.
+Functionality to track total usage is available natively.

 Individual user account storage

 Google gives every user 15 GB (1 GB = 1 billion bytes) of free storage.
 This cloud storage is also shared with Gmail and Google Photos.
-Photos at maximum 16 megapixels and videos at maximum 1080p resolutions can be stored using the "Storage saver" setting in Google Photos.
-Using the "Storage saver" or "Original quality" settings uses Google Drive quota.

 Users can purchase additional space through either a monthly or yearly payment.
-The option of yearly payments was introduced in December 2016, and is limited to the 100 GB, 200 GB or 2 TB storage plans.
+The option of yearly payments was introduced in December 2016, and is limited to the 100 GB and standard 2 TB storage plans.
 Furthermore, the yearly payments offer a discount.
 In May 2018, Google announced that storage plans (including the free 15 gigabyte plan) would be moved over to Google One.

 As of 2024, these are the storage plans offered by Google:

 Chromebook promotions

-Chromebook users can obtain 100 GB of Google Drive storage free for 2 years as long as the promotion is activated within 180 days of the Chromebook device's initial purchase.
+Chromebook users can obtain 100 GB of Google Drive storage free for 12 months as long as the promotion is activated within 180 days of the Chromebook device's initial purchase.
 This is available in all countries where Google Drive is available.
 Offer can only be redeemed once per device.
 Used, open-box, and refurbished devices are not eligible for the offer.